dschnitzler14/BlinkR/README.md

 On launching the app, users land on the **Introduction** tab with a login block:

 - **Log in**: Select "I have a Group ID" and enter the 4-digit ID.
-- **Sign up**: Enter a unique 4-digit group ID and name, or generate one randomly.
-If the entered ID already exists, an error will be shown.

-Once login or sign-up is complete, the login block disappears and the rest of the app becomes accessible.
+Once login is complete, the login block disappears and the rest of the app becomes accessible.

 https://github.com/user-attachments/assets/2e136476-471f-4321-8ebd-fd86aa053afc

+- **Email Self**: Once logged in, users can use the "email self" function in the top bar to send themselves their login IDs, the link to their google drive folder (only theirs!), as well as the site link (if added after deployment)

 ## Background